Jose Cuervo: Recent history

-Along with Sauza, Cuervo began to dominate the tequila industry in the 1940s.
+Cuervo began to dominate the tequila industry in the 1940s.
 Tequila first made significant inroads into the United States during the Prohibition era, when it was smuggled from Mexico into southwestern US states.
 Tequila made further advances in the US during World War II, when many US distilleries switched to war-related production and there were restrictions on European imports.
 Then, in the 1980s, more American tourists visited Mexico, discovering tequila.
 According to the Distilled Spirits Council of the United States, the US demand for tequila has risen over the years, with 12 million cases shipped to the US in 2012, a 54% increase as compared to a decade earlier.
 The fastest-growing segment has been super-premium blue agave spirits.

 In 1989, the Beckmann family sold 45% of Jose Cuervo to International Distillers and Vintners (IDV), a division of Grand Metropolitan PLC.
 In 1997, Grand Metropolitan merged with Guinness plc to become Diageo which would be Jose Cuervo's main distributor outside of Mexico until 2013.
 Starting in 2011, Diageo, the world's largest liquor maker, was in talks to acquire Jose Cuervo from the Beckmann family for in excess of $3 billion.
 After it was unable to acquire the brand, Diageo announced in December 2012 that it would end the US distribution deal.
 In a deal first announced in March 2013, Proximo Spirits, a company owned by the Beckmann family, took over Jose Cuervo's distribution beginning in July 2013.

+Proximo Spirits has, therefore, been responsible for all distribution of Jose Cuervo products for over 15 years.